rise8-us/rise8-us/docs/practice-playbook.md

 The unit test is designed to test a small, singular component/function/method.
 Target the public methods of your classes, private and protected methods are part of the public unit.
 The tests are easy to author and maintain, fast to run.
 Unit Tests represent the largest portion of tests within the code.

 ### Contract Testing
-TDD for micro service architecture, contracts are written on what will be consumed and then consumers and producers are tested against these contracts.
+TDD for microservice architecture, contracts are written on what will be consumed and then consumers and producers are tested against these contracts.
 Eliminates the need for test environments that have all services running and at a specific version.

 ### Integration
 The integration test is designed to test between components.
 A typical example might be integrating with a database or a provided REST service.
 Integration tests require that you stand up not only your product but also the components with which you integrate.
 For this reason, they require more time and effort than unit tests.
-They often times are the second most frequently used test.
+They are often times the second most frequently used test.

 ### End to End {#end-to-end}
-The end to end test is designed to test through your stack starting at the front end.
+The end-to-end test is designed to test through your stack starting at the front end.
 The tests require the most time and effort to write and maintain.
 For this reason, they often represent the smallest portion of your tests.

-For further reading take a look at a the list of curated resources
+For further reading take a look at the list of curated resources

 * [https://martinfowler.com/articles/practical-test-pyramid.html](https://martinfowler.com/articles/practical-test-pyramid.html)